As students head back to college, virtually or in person, counseling centers hope to provide mental health support

 ●Iona College in New Rochelle, N.Y., has created a virtual “walk-in” counseling program, and has developed interactive activities to help with meaningful discussions with students about their experiences during the pandemic.

-Amerino is a member of Active Minds — a national group that supports mental health awareness and education for high school and college students.
+Annerino is a member of Active Minds — a national group that supports mental health awareness and education for high school and college students.
 She joined after beginning therapy on campus.

 Active Minds recently released recommendations on ways that colleges and universities can prioritize mental health on campus during the pandemic — including investment and support for telehealth, increased student involvement and integration of mental health into curriculums.